2020PB/police-brutality/reports/Texas.md

 Protesters and Austin police squared off at the protest on I-35.
 Officers were seen pointing shotguns at the crowd and shooting a protester point-blank multiple times with what appeared to be either rubber bullets or bean bag shells.
 Tear gas was later deployed on the crowd.

-tags: threaten, rubber-bullets, bean-bag, tear-gas, shoot, protestor
+tags: threaten, rubber-bullet, bean-bag, tear-gas, shoot, protestor

 id: tx-austin-4